briggsb9/agw-pbrouting-appserv-auth/README.md

 ---

 >[!IMPORTANT]
 > To conclude and repeat my intial warning - This write-up focuses on more nuanced use cases, such as scenarios where you might be trying to achieve multiple authentication flows or a mix of anonymous and authentication-enabled apps behind a single domain name.
-Hopefully, it will become clear that switching to subdomain routing is the simpler and more reliable option to consider first.
+Hopefully, it is clear that using subdomain routing is the simpler and more reliable option to consider first.